amir1376/debugboard/README.md

     .build()
 ```

-now all your request and response will be available in the Web Panel
+Now all your request and response will be available in the Web Panel

-you can send some logs to the log panel here is an example
+You can send some logs to the log panel here is an example

 ```kotlin
 debugBoard.logger.log(